maryam-ebrahim/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 8: creates a new global variable task 9: prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line task 10: prints the result of POWER divided by DIVIDE, followed by a new line
+task 8: creates a new global variable task 9: prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line task 10: prints the result of POWER divided by DIVIDE, followed by a new line task 11: displays the result of BREATH to the power LOVE